 It’s not easy for older Americans to find and take advantage of affordable dental care these days.
-However, it’s good to know that there are resources available to make that important task easier and more fulfilling.
-Without these valuable aids, many seniors would likely avoid caring for their oral health care, or pay far too much out-of-pocket to maintain it effectively.
+However, it’s good to know that there are resources available which offer dental coverage for seniors.
+Without these valuable aids, many seniors would likely avoid caring for their oral health, or pay far too much out-of-pocket to maintain it effectively.

 Medicare resources for affordable dental care for seniors